ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_aci.rst

 The first two methods are used regardless of what value is passed to the ``state`` parameter.

-Construct URL
+Constructing URLs
-;;;;;;;;;;;;;
+^^^^^^^^^^^^^^^^^
 The ``construct_url()`` method is used to dynamically build the appropriate URL to interact with the object, and the appropriate filter string that should be appended to the URL to filter the results.

 * When the ``state`` is not ``query``, the URL is the base URL to access the APIC plus the distinguished name to access the object.
 The filter string will restrict the returned data to just the configuration data.
 * When ``state`` is ``query``, the URL and filter string used depends on what parameters are passed to the object.
 This method handles the complexity so that it is easier to add new modules and so that all modules are consistent in what type of data is returned.

 .. note:: Our design goal is to take all ID parameters that have values, and return the most specific data possible.
-If no ID parameters are supplied by the task, then all objects of the class will be returned.
-If all ID parameters are passed, then the data for the specific object is returned.
+If you do not supply any ID parameters to the task, then all objects of the class will be returned.
+If your task does consist of ID parameters sed, then the data for the specific object is returned.
 If a partial set of ID parameters are passed, then the module will use the IDs that are passed to build the URL and filter strings appropriately.

 The ``construct_url()`` method takes 2 required arguments: